 Ferrofluid is known as “the magnetic liquid” which contains iron oxide particles that are suspended in an oily liquid.
 It comes in the form of a very slippery oil.
-Ferrofluid has some unique properties such as acting like a liquid when there is no magnet present, while becoming solid in the presence of a magnetic field.
+Ferrofluid has some unique properties such as acting as a liquid when there is no magnet present while becoming solid in the presence of a magnetic field.

-Ferrofluid can be used in numerous applications including protecting hard drives, for use in biomedical projects and to provide heat conduction in speakers.
+Ferrofluid can be used in numerous applications including protecting hard drives, for use in biomedical projects and providing heat conduction in speakers.

 What’s the history and origin of Ferrofluid?

 During the Space Race, numerous technological advancements resulted from solving specific challenges related to space flight.
 In 1963, Steve Papell from NASA invented a process to make ferrofluid.
 He was attempting to create liquid rocket fuel that could be drawn toward something in a weightless environment by applying a magnetic field, overcoming the lack of gravity that would naturally draw the liquid fuel down.
 The process was continually refined over the next decade.

 In 1972, ferrofluid began to be studied even more.
 It was discovered that ferrofluid has a cooling mechanism.

 In 1973, ferrofluids began to be used in speaker construction.
 This is because the ferrofluids can remove heat from the voice coil and reduce the movement of the cone, as ferrofluids become less magnetic as the temperature rises.

 Finally, in 1979, concerts began to use ferrofluid in their speakers for cooling woofers.
 That same year, manufacturers began to put ferrofluid in commercial loudspeakers.

 Throughout the 1980s, the use of ferrofluid grew exponentially.